MasterSix997/UBImGui/README.md

 ## Description
 UB ImGui is an integration between "Unity" and [Dear ImGui](https://github.com/ocornut/imgui), without resource bloat, making it easy to modify and extend. <br/>
-Using the binds provided by [ImGui.Net](https://github.com/ImGuiNET/ImGui.NET) which in turn uses the binds from [cimgui](https://github.com/cimgui/cimgui).
+Using the binds provided by [SharpImGui](https://github.com/MasterSix997/SharpImGui) which in turn uses the binds from [dear_bindings](https://github.com/dearimgui/dear_bindings).
-And some code snippets from the archived [dear-imgui-unity](https://github.com/realgamessoftware/dear-imgui-unity).<br/>

 ## Features
 - Unity Versions